Lucyjpjones/lj-fscr/README.md

     - web: gunicorn lj_fscr.wsgi:application

-    This tells Heroku to create a web dyno which will run gunicorn and serve the django app.
+    This tells Heroku to create a web dyno which will run gunicorn and serve the Django app.

     > **Note:** The **P**rocfile must be assigned a capital P.